Did you know that 90% of security failures in businesses are caused by a “phishing” email?

 So, how do you actually prevent an employee from opening that email that says “ILOVEYOU” from the attractive co-worker in the office next door?
 Or ensure employees don’t respond to an email the boss that says “I need that password right away!”?

 Training Employees with Online Courses

 ELC and other companies like us, provide online internet security awareness training for business that allow companies to train and text their employee workforce.
-These courses will train on a variety of internet security topics like social engineering, password security, phishing, and even social media concerns.
-You can see a list of information security training topics we provide on our site.
+These courses will train on a variety of internet security topics like social engineering, password security, phishing, social media concerns and others.

 The training is done online, using a learning management system (LMS) – which is an increasingly common asset for enterprise companies.
 Alternatively, some companies offer hosting for their courses via their own LMS.
 Typically via an online portal.

 Hosting with a service provider can be costly, but certainly less expensive than maintaining a system internally if security training would be your only use for the system.
 If you do have an LMS internally and prefer to keep all training within the system, be sure the security awareness company you choose offers the option to export their courses for use on another LMS.
 You will just need to know the file type required by your system and confirm with the provider that they can export in that format.

 These classes are helpful in training employees to protect company information.
 But because email Phishing is such a persistent threat, some companies opt to go one step further to train their team with employee phishing simulation.

 So, what exactly is employee phishing and how does help you train your employees?

 It’s pretty much what it sounds like.
 A company hires a service to send out an email just like a nefarious phishers would send.
 The service sends your company (IT or HR) feedback on what emails were clicked (urgent shipping notification, internal email, email from a bank), when it was clicked (was the employee at home? was it late?), and who clicked it (are there particular offenders who fall for multiple attacks).